M Y T H O L O G Y & W O R L D - V I E W

-This page by the artist Demetrios Vakras about snakes and spritis is very interesting, although I think he is completely wrong about them having their origin in Europe.
+This page by the artist Demetrios Vakras about snakes and spritis is very interesting, although I think his view is very andro - and ethnocentic, claiming a lot of age-old Goddess-related symbols having their origin in Europe.
 Even in Issa´s case in West-Africa they also worshipped Goddesses and I haven´t looked for the existence of the spirals in African mythology, but it would be very strange if they wouldn´t appear even there.

 From just a first quick look online I found these two examples however:

 On this blog by Rachel I found a long list of Akan symbols whose meanings and functions were destinguished, and not at least so even spirals and snakes.